-Water quality (particularly phosphate levels) in parts of the Broads has actually improved markedly in recent decades, helped by improvements and new initiatives in sewage treatment, agrienvironmental practices.
-However, the ecology requires lower levels of nutrient input to recover to health and meet the WFD targets.
-These targets measure 30 different elements with a principle of 'one out, all out' (i.e. the poorest individual result drives the overall classification).
+Water quality (particularly phosphate levels) in parts of the Broads improved since the 1970's, helped by improvements and new initiatives in sewage treatment and agri-environmental practices, However, in most recent decades, further improvements have not occurred and levels have largely stabilised.
+WFD targets measure 30 different elements with a principle of 'one out, all out' (i.e. the poorest individual result drives the overall classification).
+The lake specific targets for Natura 2000 Protected Area - Special Areas of Conservation (SACs) - requires a lower level of phosphate.
+As many of these lakes are connected to their river catchments, achievement of the SAC target requires that all factors that affect phosphates are regulated throughout the catchment, including development2.

-Map 7 shows the ecological status of waterbodies in the Broads (and wider area) in 2019 as moderate.
+Map 7a, b, c shows the ecological and phosphate status of waterbodies in the Broads (and wider area) in 2019 as moderate.